 1. Growing Your Community

-Depending on the platform, the goal for growing your community on social media is measured in a couple of ways.
+Depending on the platform, the goal of growing your community on social media is measured in a couple of ways.

-On Facebook, you’re seeking a number of Page Likes, on most of the other social platforms you’re seeking a number of Followers.
+For Facebook goals, you’re seeking a number of Page Likes.
+On most of the other social platforms, you’re seeking a number of Followers.

 This number is often referred to as a “vanity metric” in the digital marketing field because there’s no tangible way to relate it to influence or conversions.
-But, there are two great reasons for including this one in your social media goals.
+But, there are two great reasons for including this as one of your business social media goals.